Homemade Gelatin Cups a Healthy Snack Idea

 I searched locally for pure bovine gelatin but had a heck of a time.
 My local health food store had porcine, which was a little cheaper, but I couldn’t get past the fact that it was boiled pig skin.
 Yes, I know that bovine gelatin can be cow hide, bones and all sorts of things I don’t like to think about but I feel better that’s it’s from a cow and not a pig.
 It’s weird, there is no science behind my thoughts.
 It’s just a preference.
 All in all, I do my best to not think about it in general.

 I purchased the Now Foods Beef Gelatin Powder from Vitacost (if you sign up for an account with my link, we both get a $10 coupon by the way) but it’s not grass feed beef.
 If that’s important to you I have read a lot of people like the Great Lakes Unflavored Gelatin.

 If you’re thinking “ew”, stop.
 It contains good for you things (that’s my technical term).
 Gelatin can help with the following:

 - Skin, hair, and nail health

 - Gut health, helps digestion, I have read a few articles about it helping with leaky gut syndrome

 - Joint health

 The gelatin gels up, just like a good bone broth does when you boil bones for soup (like this healthy turkey soup recipe).
 The reason why the soup gels up when it goes in the fridge for a while is because of the collagen.
-There are rumours that it helps with cellulite, I don’t buy into it but hey – it doesn’t hurt to give it a go!
+There are rumors that it helps with cellulite, I don’t buy into it but hey – it doesn’t hurt to give it a go!

 Homemade Gelatin Cups